ishabhthakur/Food-Blog/README.md

  - By creating Models
  - using Different endpoint in website to fetch data from frontend to backend

+ please find the demo video below for better demonstration soon i will be giving the website link this  project is made in very short  period of time!!
  # Short Demo Video of the Website on How it works
  - https://youtu.be/CkYdwm0dQwY

 ## Screenshot of the projects
 ![Screenshot 2022-10-13 020151](https://user-images.githubusercontent.com/82073000/195448666-5fb73eff-a622-4595-ab05-0273701897d7.jpg)